balena-io/docs/pages/learn/accounts/idp-setup/google-workspace-saml-setup.md

 6. Enable the SAML App
 	* In the Service Status section, ensure the new SAML app is set to `ON` for everyone or specific groups.
 This will those users in your organization access to login to balenaCloud via SSO.

-##### Final Steps
-Finally, you should a custom SAML app in your Google Workspace that looks similar to this:
+7. Finally, you should a custom SAML app in your Google Workspace that looks similar to this:
 <img alt="Download XML" src="/img/common/saml/google-workspace-saml-app-final.png" width="100%">

+## Conclusion

 Congratulations!
 You should now have your Identity Provider (IdP) setup, head over to the balenaCloud dashboard and follow the [instructions to link an IdP](/learn/accounts/enterprise-sso/#link-a-saml-identity-provider) by uploading the XML metadata file.
 Your team can then start using the Single Sign-On (SSO) functionality, allowing them to securely and seamlessly access the platform using their enterprise credentials.